 Many are struggling with disordered thinking about their worth as they define it by weight, appearance, and food.
 Eating disorders are often a way to cope with feeling out of control in other areas of life.

 Taking too much obsessive control over overeating and weight can have tragic consequences.
 Eating disorders have high rates of fatalities as the body, mind, and heart shut down due to malnourishment.

 Treatment for Eating Disorders

-Lower Levels Of Care: If you are stable in your life and are concerned about a growing problem with eating disorder behavior, a lower level of care will offer you the therapy you need to confront the underlying causes of your eating disorder while learning practical tools for living without self-destructive behaviors.
+Lower Levels Of Care: If you are stable in your life and are concerned about a growing problem with eating disorder behaviour, a lower level of care will offer you the therapy you need to confront the underlying causes of your eating disorder while learning practical tools for living without self-destructive behaviours.